 Stop Calling Yourself an Entrepreneur if You’re Not an Entrepreneur

-We hear the term entrepreneurship quite often and it is now a global trend that has been on the spotlight for sometime.
+We hear the term entrepreneurship quite often and it is now a global trend that has been in the spotlight for some time.
 And, yes, it is true that entrepreneurship is on the rise; several organisations advocate for its cause in various settings.
 In Rwanda, it is taught in schools, discussed at conferences and workshops, and the government urges people — especially the young — to become entrepreneurs.
 No question most initiatives are going in the right direction.
-But how much do we understand of what it really means, or what takes, to be an entrepreneur?
+But how much do we understand what it really means, or what takes, to be an entrepreneur?

 Does one become an entrepreneur the moment the Office of the Registrar General (ORG), at the Rwanda Development Board (RDB), issues them a certificate of business registration?
 Absolutely not.
 Does one become an entrepreneur the moment they craft a “brilliant” idea to solve a specific problem in the community?
 No.